adrbessy/OCR_projet4/README.md

 # OCR_projet4
-Blog pour un écrivain en HTML, CSS ,PHP et MySQL
+Blog for a writer made with HTML, CSS ,PHP and MySQL.
+GitHub link showing the history of commits : https://github.com/adrbessy/OCR_projet4/commits/master